Training plans / [...]Go back to train / Resume after a break

 We support you every day

-Take into account your progress and your feelings to adapt your workouts
+Consideration of your progress and feelings to adjust your workouts

 The benefits of this plan